 - Step 3: Cook your chicken in a hot pan with some olive oil until browned on both sides.

-If you prefer chicken tenders, they work really well with this recipe.
-If you choose to work with tenders, you do not need to butterfly them.
-Just press them into the dry rub and cook the same as you would the chicken breasts.
+- If you prefer to make blackened chicken tenders, chicken tenders will work really well with this recipe.
+If you do opt for using chicken tenders, you do not need to butterfly the meat since it is already thin.

 - Easy Fajitas From Leftovers